Welcome to Low T Center – Plano!

 P. Michael Whitfield, APRN

-Michael graduated from Texas A&M University-Corpus Christi in 2008 with a Bachelor of Science in Nursing.
+Michael Whitfield graduated from Texas A&M University-Corpus Christi in 2008 with a Bachelor of Science in Nursing.
 He worked in the Medical/Surgical Unit at Methodist Hospital in Richardson before attending Texas Women’s University where he earned his master’s degree as an Advanced Practice Nurse.
 He worked in internal medicine as well as primary care clinics before joining Low T Center.
-Michael lives locally with his wife and two sons.